bg

 Image

-It operates within a real-time gross settlement system, enabling financial institutions to transfer money across borders nearly instantaneously without the slow and costly intermediary banks that dominate the traditional system.
-Although intrinsically linked to the U.S. technology company Ripple, which champions its adoption, XRP and the XRP Ledger are distinct entities.
+The XRP Ledger operates as a real-time gross settlement system, enabling financial institutions to transfer money across borders almost instantaneously.
+This process bypasses the slow and costly intermediary banks that dominate the traditional system.
+Although intrinsically linked to Ripple, the U.S. technology company that champions its adoption, XRP and the XRP Ledger are distinct entities.
 Understanding this separation is the first crucial step in appreciating what XRP represents.

 Buy crypto fast, easily and securely with Switchere!